This “Budgeting for Dummies” article will help you learn to budget quickly and easily. And don’t be offended by the “dummies” term. Why?

 Just because you don’t know something, it doesn’t mean you’re dumb!
 After all, you can’t know what you haven’t learned.

 So you might not know about budgeting.
 But we’re going to take care of that.
 I can promise that if you make and use your budget, it will give you power over your money.
-And you’ll become budget savvy.

-- What is Budgeting and Why is it Important?
+- Why is a Budget Important?

 - How to Create a Budget that Works for You